The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. Who is eligible for these programs?

-A. Medicare beneficiaries are eligible for these programs if all of the following criteria is met:
+A. Medicare beneficiaries are eligible for these programs if all of the following criteria are met:

 - You must be a citizen or legal resident of the United States and the State of Georgia and be enrolled in Medicare Part A or be eligible to enroll in Medicare Part A.